ATicklishTomato/ResearchTopicsInDataMining/README.md

   --data_fidelity {low,medium,high}
                         Choose the fidelity of the data point to train on.
   --model {siren,mfn,fourier,kan,basic}
                         Type of model to use.
-Options are for SIREN, Multiplicative Filter Networks, Fourier Filter Banks, Kolmogorov-Arnold Networks, and a basic coordinate-MLP, respectively.
-Default is basic
+Options are for SIREN, Multiplicative Filter Networks, Fourier Filter Banks, Kolmogorov-Arnold Networks, and a basic coordinate-
+                        MLP, respectively.
+Default is basic --sweep               Run a hyperparameter sweep.
+Default is False.
+Note: This will override any arguments passed related to sweep parameters
+  --sweep_runs SWEEP_RUNS
-  --epochs EPOCHS       Number of epochs to train for.
+                        Number of random runs to perform in the hyperparameter sweep.
+Default is 25 --epochs EPOCHS       Number of epochs to train for.
 Default is 1001 --batch_size BATCH_SIZE
                         Batch size for training.
 Default is 1